msa-school/model-for-ops/README.md

 ## Run the backend micro-services
 See the README.md files inside the each microservices directory:

-- oder
+- emergencyCall
-- delivery
+- dispatch
-- product
+- hospital

 ## Run API Gateway (Spring Gateway)